dotnet/core-setup/Documentation/design-docs/COM-activation.md

     * **The location and mechanics of accessing this registration information is still TBD**
     * `Assembly` (**required**) - the [Fully-Qualified Name](https://docs.microsoft.com/en-us/dotnet/framework/reflection-and-codedom/specifying-fully-qualified-type-names) of the assembly.
     * `Class` (**required**) - the full type name (e.g. `MyCompany.MyProduct.MyClass`).
+    * `Codebase` (**required**) - an absolute path to the assembly to load.
+If a [`runtimeconfig.json`](https://github.com/dotnet/cli/blob/master/Documentation/specs/runtime-configuration-file.md) file exists adjacent to the assembly that file will be used to describe runtime configuration details.
     * `RuntimeVersion` (optional) - if not supplied the latest CLR found will be used.
-    * `Codebase` (optional) - an absolute path to the assembly to load.
-If not supplied, the default [`AssemblyLoadContext`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.loader.assemblyloadcontext?view=netcore-2.1) will be used to attempt to find the assembly.
-If provided, a [`runtimeconfig.json`](https://github.com/dotnet/cli/blob/master/Documentation/specs/runtime-configuration-file.md) file adjacent to the assembly can be used to describe runtime configuration details.
 1) Using the existing `hostfxr` library, attempt to discover the desired CLR.
     * A current running CLR will be preferred, otherwise a new CLR instance will be created.
-1) A request to the CLR via [`Activator.CreateInstance()`](https://docs.microsoft.com/en-us/dotnet/api/system.activator.createinstance?view=netcore-2.1) will be used to instantiate an instance of the type in the assembly.
+1) A request to the CLR will be made via a new method for class activation within a COM environment.
-    * The ability to call this function from `hostfxr` will need to be exposed.
+    * The ability to load the assembly and then create a class instance will require a function be exposed that can be called from `hostfxr`.
+    * Example of API in `System.Private.CoreLib` on the `Activator` class:
+        ``` csharp
+        public static class Activator
+        {
+            ...
+            #if WINDOWS
+            public static ObjectHandle CreateInstanceForCom(string assemblyName, string typeName);
+            #endif
+            ...
+        }
+        ```
+        Note this API would not be exposed outside of `System.Private.CoreLib`.
+    * The loading of the assembly will take place in a new [`AssemblyLoadContext`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.loader.assemblyloadcontext?view=netcore-2.1) for dependency isolation.
 1) The class instance will be returned to the caller of `DllGetClassObject()`.

 In order to properly support `DllCanUnloadNow()`, .NET Core will be required to expose an API that permits the querying of how many COM activated classes are currently outstanding.